 As it’s comparatively easy to find examples, it’s surprising that the recent revision of the letter P in the online Oxford English Dictionary doesn’t feature paroemiological.
 However, it does have a number of close relatives, such as paroemiologist, a student of or an expert in proverbs and proverb lore, and paroemiology, the study itself, as well as paroemiographer, a collector of or writer on proverbs, and paroemia itself, an adage or proverb.
 Apart from this last one, all were coined in the early nineteenth century.

-If you prefer, as most scholarly users do these days, you can spell all these without the first o.
+If you prefer, as many scholarly users do these days, you can spell all these without the first o.